Statutes of the Asian-Pacific Society on Thrombosis and Hemostasis

 1. Assist the Chairman in the duties as stated.

-2. Stand in for the chair if chair is unable to attend or preside meetings
+2. Stand in for the chairman if chairman is unable to attend or preside meetings

-3. The elected vice-chairman is the successor to the elected chairman. ie. The vice-chair will assume the role of elected chairman when the incumbent chairman completed his term of office.
+3. The elected chairman-elect is the successor to the elected chairman. ie. The chairman-elect will assume the role of elected chairman when the incumbent chairman completed his term of office.

 1. Oversee the maintenance of a permanent record of the membership status, meetings and the transactions of the Council and the Society including any notices and reports that may be required under applicable federal, state, or local laws.